att-innovate/torc-scripts/docker/torc-scheduler/provision/readme.txt

-Please copy the torc_scheduler binary into this folder before building torc-scheduler container
+Please copy the torc_scheduler binary and configuration files into this folder before building torc-scheduler container